- About LogicMonitor

 Tuning at the Resource Group Level

 Group-level tuning for datapoint thresholds takes place on the Resources page.
 Navigate to the resource group in the Resources tree and open its Alert Tuning tab.
-Expand the DataSource to which the datapoint belongs and, from the datapoint list that appears, click the pencil icon for the desired datapoint to open its threshold wizard.
+Expand the DataSource to which the datapoint belongs and, from the datapoint list that appears, click the pencil icon in the “Static Threshold” column for the desired datapoint to open its threshold wizard.
 For more information on configuring the threshold wizard, see the Using the Threshold Wizard section of this support article.

 Note: As mentioned previously, group-level thresholds completely override any global thresholds.
 If you create time-based thresholds that apply to specific times of the day (discussed in the following Using the Threshold Wizard section of this support article), it’s important that the entire time window for which you want to receive alerts has thresholds set at this group level.